Mithrie - Gaming News banner

 Who is the richest voice actor?

-Matt Stone is the richest voice actor, with a net worth of $700 million, followed by Trey Parker with $600 million.
+Matt Stone currently holds the highest net worth at approximately $700 million, followed closely by his South Park co-creator Trey Parker at $600 million.

 What roles do voice actors play in various media?